Black Friday Sales!

 • We’d love to see Atoll swap out the fixed side fins for a pair of removal side fins

-The Atoll 11’ is an extremely affordable lightweight SUP, but it’s not lacking in quality.
+The Atoll 11’ is an extremely affordable lightweight SUP at just 21 pounds, but it’s not lacking in quality.
 It’s been among our top recommendations for backpackers and travelers that need something lightweight to lug around, that will perform well once they reach their destination.

 Our only qualm with the Atoll 11’ is that we’d love to see Atoll forgo the flexible fixed side fins.
 They don’t seem to have any positive or negative impact on performance, but they can be annoying when rolling up the board.